tmbuza/iMAP/index.md

 <br>

 ### Add data to designated folders
 This [Table](https://www.microbiome-bioinfo.com/iMAP/Resources/imapmaterial.html) provide useful information to help you place data in correct folders.
+Use the new versions if available.

 <br>